tonycota/leaflet-challenge/README.md

 # leaflet-challenge
 Armando Cota's submission for Module 15 Assignment

-Click here to view the website via github pages! https://tonycota.github.io/leaflet-challenge/
+### Click here to view the website via github pages!

-Instructions for this assignment
+https://tonycota.github.io/leaflet-challenge/

+Within this repository you will find HTML, CSS and JS files interacting with one another to develop a user friendly and interactive page displaying Earthquakes from USGS.
+Drawing information from this website and creating an interactive map that shows Earthquakes from the past 7 days.
+Feel free to follow the link above and interact with the page yourself!
+Also below is a screenshot of what to expect upon clicking the link.
+The page shows markers varying on magnitude size of earthquakes, and once clicking shows popup information regarding location, size and time of occurence.

 ![Alt text](color_map.jpg)

+### Instructions for the Assignment
 Part 1: Create the Earthquake Visualization
 2-BasicMap